SatnamPC/android-interview-questions-2025/README.md

 For a deeper and better understanding, please visit the below-provided link: https://medium.com/@ami0275/mvvm-clean-architecture-pattern-in-android-with-use-cases-eff7edc2ef76

 ### Q.) What is the difference between MVC, MVP, MVVM with clean architecture and MVI?
-**Ans**. **MVC (Model-View-Controller)** -> Model manages data and logic, the View displays information, and the controller connects the Model and View and handles the user input
+**Ans**. **MVC** (Model-View-Controller) -> Model manages data and logic, the View displays information, and the controller connects the Model and View and handles the user input.<br />
-**MVP (Model-View-Presenter)** -> Model manages data, views display data and sends user commands to the Presenter.
-At the same time, the Presenter retrieves data from the Model and presents it to the View.
+**MVP** (Model-View-Presenter) -> Model manages data, views display data and sends user commands to the Presenter.
+At the same time, the Presenter retrieves data from the Model and presents it to the View.<br />
-**MVI (Model-View-Intent)** MVI is a reactive architecture that embraces unidirectional data flow, ensuring that the UI remains consistent regardless of the state.
-Here, the Model represents the state, View reflects the state, and the intent represents user actions that change the state.
+**MVI** (Model-View-Intent) MVI is a reactive architecture that embraces unidirectional data flow, ensuring that the UI remains consistent regardless of the state.
+Here, the Model represents the state, View reflects the state, and the intent represents user actions that change the state.<br />
-**MVVM (Model-View-ViewModel)** Model manages data and view displays the data, while ViewModel holds and contains UI-related data.
+**MVVM** (Model-View-ViewModel) Model manages data and view displays the data, while ViewModel holds and contains UI-related data.

 ### Q.) What is ViewModel, and how does it work internally?
 **Ans**. **View Model** is a lifecycle-aware class, designed to store and manage UI-related data.
 When a view model is created, it is stored inside the activity or fragment manager.
 This means that your UI doesn’t have to fetch data again when configuration changes, such as when rotating the screen.
 It has a ViewModelStore, which stores the instance of ViewModel, and it is retained when the rotation occurs.
 It returns the same ViewModel instance in the new activity instance as the old destroyed activity.
 For a deep understanding of internal work, please visit the mentioned link:  https://medium.com/@KaushalVasava/viewmodels-internal-working-in-android-a-full-guide-757afaf6510

 ### Q.) What are Android Architecture components?